Woman Fatally Shot By Police Serving Eviction At Brickell Building Identified As 40-Year-Old Stephanie Voikin

 Our source said Voikin attended a party at the apartment on the 22nd floor a year ago.
 Even when the tenants who threw the party and had a lease moved out at the start of the pandemic, Voikin stayed and became a squatter, our source said.

 CBS4 news partners The Miami Herald reported Voikin had a troubled past.
 Their reporting said a doctor in Miami filed a restraining order against her for stalking last year.
-The Miami Herald also reported Voikin was involved in at least four civil domestic cases in Palm Beach County since 2007.READ MORE: Miami Beach Hopes To Capitalize On COVID Curfew Elimination, Increased Travel Demand
+The Miami Herald also reported Voikin was involved in at least four civil domestic cases in Palm Beach County since 2007.READ MORE: Missing Florida Girl Montana Breseman Has Been Found

 “I know the woman really kept to herself and she had a couple of pets,” said Bianca Routt who lives on the 16th floor of the building with her family.
 “I saw her once in the elevator and she was kind of standoff-ish, a little bit aggressive.”